LucasJMO/E6Plus/classes/Pyrokineticist.md

 **Nimbus**(Su): Once per day per two class levels (rounded up) a pyrokineticist can wreathe himself in flames.
 While nimbus is active the pyrokineticist's Charisma score increases by 4, he gains damage reduction 4/-, his speed increases by 10, and creatures who strike him in melee suffer 1d6 points of fire damage.
 Activating nimbus requires a free action and it lasts for 3 + the pyrokineticist's constitution modifier rounds.

 **Fire Burst**(Su): As a standard action, a 2nd level Pyrokineticist can emit a burst of flame from his body, striking all creatures and objects within 10’ of his position except himself.
-This burst of flames inflicts 1d4 of fire damage per class level, with an allowed Reflex Save for half (DC 10 + 1/2 class level + charisma modifier)
+This burst of flames inflicts 1d4 points of fire damage per class level, with an allowed Reflex Save for half (DC 10 + 1/2 class level + charisma modifier)

 **Piercing Flames**(Su): From 3rd level on, a pyrokineticist’s fire cuts through Fire Resistance, hardness, and Immunity.
 No more than 1/2 of the damage inflicted by his fire can be negated by hardness, immunity, or resistance to fire.
 In addition, the pyrokineticist ignores the first 5 points of Fire Resistance that a target has.